Panhandle Greenway Conservation Project image

 Panhandle Greenway Conservation Project

-SUMMARY | Since 2023, Allegheny Land Trust and its community partners have been working together on this landscape-scale effort to create an ecological, recreational, and place-making greenway unlike any in the region.
-In March 2024, ALT conserved the first, 91-acre phase of this project in Collier Township.
-In December 2024, ALT conserved the second, 160-acre phase of this project in South Fayette Township.
-THANK YOU to all who supported the first two phases of this effort.
+SUMMARY | Allegheny Land Trust and community partners are working together on the "Panhandle Greenway Conservation Project" - a landscape-scale effort to create an ecological, recreational, and place-making greenway unlike any in the region.
+Since launching the effort in 2023, we have successfully conserved 293 acres of green space (91 acres in Collier Township and 202 acres in South Fayette Township).
+THANK YOU to all who supported the first phases of this effort.

 Contributions are tax deductible to the fullest extent of the law.
 The official registration and financial information of Allegheny Land Trust may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1-800-732-0999.
 Registration does not imply endorsement.